Product Manager

 Product Manager vs. Product Owner

-- Product Manager: Strategic role focused on what to build and why
+Product Manager is a strategic role focused on what to build and why.

-- Product Owner: Tactical role focused on how to build and when
+Product Owner is a tactical role focused on how to build and when.

-- Overlap: Many companies combine these roles or have them work closely together
+Overlap occurs when many companies combine these roles or have them work closely together.

 Product Manager vs. Project Manager

-- Relationship: Product Managers often work with Project Managers on delivery
+Relationship means Product Managers often work with Project Managers on delivery.

 Product Manager vs. Product Designer

-- Collaboration: Close partnership in user research and solution design
+Collaboration involves close partnership in user research and solution design.

 Career Path and Growth